tigerfarm/arduino/README.md

 + Use TM1637, instead using 2 2x7-segment digit display with and extra Nano board to display the hours.
 + Alarms.

+#### Error handling for Non-I2C Nano to Nano communications between Nano boards.

+Non-I2C Nano to Nano communications works well in the Programmable Clock project.

+However, no error handling.
+If anything goes wrong, the circuit needs to be reset.

 #### Other projects

 + MP3 player for the new Douk Audio amp.